AnyChart/docs.anychart.com/Basic_Charts_Types/Sparkline_Chart.md

 That's how it looks when we adjust the previous code for our sample:

 {sample :width 688 :height 80}BCT\_Sparkline\_Chart\_10{sample}

-##Markers

-Marker is an object with a specified shape, size, and color or an image used to mark and to identify chart elements.
-AnyChart allows to add markers to any data element including lines.

 ##Axes Markers